The right website architecture will allow your reader to uncover everything you have to offer in an instant.

 This focus makes it easier for you to know what to write about.

-On our blog, we know we’re going to write about and for solopreneurs, and cover topics related to building a business.
+On our blog, we know we’re going to write about and for solopreneurs, and cover topics related to building an online business.
 But we also know that we aren’t going to spend much, if any, time talking about selling businesses.
 While it’s an important topic, particularly if you’re looking to retire or move on to a new adventure, our focus is on building and growing a business, so we leave those end-of-business topics for others to write about.

 When you understand in advance how and where your blog posts need to fit into the grand scheme of your content, you won’t waste time writing about topics that aren’t going to support your business goals.

 This is also critical if you’re going to recruit or accept guest contributors to your blog.
-Having guest bloggers on your site is a fantastic way to increase your content, and get your brand in front of someone else’s audience, but those guest writers need to be focused.
+Having guest bloggers on your site is a fantastic way to increase your content, and get your brand in front of someone else’s audience.
+But those guest writers need to be focused.

 If you have a specific set of categories into which all of your content needs to fit, you can more easily explain to someone who wants to write for you what he or she should be writing about.